teamtnt/tntsearch/README.md

     print_r($res); //returns an array of 12 document ids that best match your query

-    //to display the results you need an aditional query
+    //to display the results you need an additional query
     //SELECT * FROM articles WHERE id IN $res ORDER BY FIELD(id, $res);
 ```